qq254344379/JugglucoNG/README.md

 # JugglucoNG
 ## 0.2.0-Alpha
-Initial build with Material 3 UI
+Initial build with Material 3 UI.
-Sibionics 2 Auto Reset, more buttons
+Sibionics 2 Auto Reset, more buttons.
-Only tested with Sibionics 2
+Only tested with Sibionics 2.

 ## 0.1.20
 1. Sibionics 2 reset error fixes